BlancOfficial/BlancoCentral/README.md

 I have made decent headway into the process in which I'd have to do this, however there is much still to do. 😭

 This would also go a long way in making the code look more legible.

+To add ping mentions on action commands.
+To slash profile and admin